unclesaam/PowerBI-visuals-Route-Map/README.md

 ### Route Settings

 - **Line Width** (1-10): Base width for route lines
-- **Line Color**: Default color or set up conditional formatting rules
+- **Line Color**: Default color or set up conditional formatting rules per route

 ### Origin Bubbles

+- **Show** (Toggle, default: ON): Enable or disable origin bubble markers.
+When disabled, origin points will not be rendered on the map.
 - **Bubble Size** (1-10): Base size for origin point markers.
 The actual size scales based on the number of routes originating from each location.
+- **Bubble Color**: Color for origin markers.
+Supports conditional formatting to color each bubble based on data values.

 ### Destination Bubbles

+- **Show** (Toggle, default: ON): Enable or disable destination bubble markers.
+When disabled, destination points will not be rendered on the map.
 - **Bubble Size** (1-10): Base size for destination point markers.
 The actual size scales based on the number of routes ending at each location.
+- **Bubble Color**: Color for destination markers.
+Supports conditional formatting to color each bubble based on data values.

 ### Map Settings